Interview with Doctor Sara Zacknoen, M.D. about Navigating the FDA Approval Process for New Cancer Drugs

 “Cancer can take away all of my physical abilities.
 It cannot touch my mind, it cannot touch my heart, and it cannot touch my soul.” – Jim Valvano

 In this interview with Doctor Sara Zaknoen, M.D., we discuss a bit about Sara’s background and experience and navigating the Food & Drug Administration (FDA) approval process for new cancer drugs.
 Sara is a medical doctor that specializes in oncology and hematology.
 Sara has spent the bulk of her career looking for cures to various forms of cancer, blood diseases, and immune system diseases.
+She knows exactly what equipment she needs to work with and she knows what will help have the most success in her research.
+For example, when it comes to her research she should use high-quality universal pipette tips so that her samples are perfect (there is obviously a lot more to it than this though).
 Sara spent 18 years working for both large pharmaceutical companies and small biotech companies, including leadership roles at Schering-Plough and Novartis.
 Sara has served as the chief medical officer of two successful biotech startups.
 Sara is an expert on the FDA approval process for new cancer drugs, and has tons of experience in how to design and manage clinical trials for new cancer drugs.
 Sara is now an independent consultant working with both large and small biotech companies that are developing new drugs for various forms of cancer and blood disease.

 Patrick: Hi, this is Patrick Henry, with QuestFusion, with the Real Deal…What Matters.
 I’m here today with Dr. Sara Zaknoen.

 Sara is a medical doctor who specializes in oncology- that’s cancer-related stuff- and hematology, which is blood-related stuff.

 She’s super smart, super patient, and very hardworking.
 That’s what it would take to be a medical doctor.